Hmm, looks like Microsoft are getting their act together around MIDI:

 This seems to be due to an issue with the new MIDI stack.

 If this affects you, there is a quick and dirty hack - should work as long as you have less than 16 virtual MIDI ports.
-You simply stop and re-start the Windows MIDI Service, either using the Windows Services Dialog (CTRL-R → services.msc) or using an admin-level commandline:
+You simply stop and re-start the Windows MIDI Service, either using the Windows Services Dialog (Win-R → services.msc) or using an admin-level commandline:

 net stop midisrv